 Try these easy, delicious and mouthwatering mango-glazed ribs, slathered with a sweet, fruity glaze that brings out the natural flavor of the pork.

-- 2 whole slabs baby back pork ribs, membrane removed
+- 2 whole slabs baby back pork ribs

 - 3 tablespoons kosher salt